sushmarchandran/cloud-tsa/docs/demos.md

 7. Verify that Zipkin is ready by pointing your browser to Zipkin's UI at [http://localhost:9411](http://localhost:9411).
 If may take a few seconds for Zipkin to get started.

-8. Populate Zipkin with previously-collected traces by running the following commands:
+8. Populate Zipkin with previously-collected traces by running the following command:

 ```bash
 /istio-analytics/dev_env/scripts/zipkinPopulate.sh